steveiliop56/tinyauth/CONTRIBUTING.md

 ## Install requirements

-Although you will not need the requirements in your machine since the development will happen in docker, I still recommend to install them because this way you will not have errors, to install the go requirements, run:
+Although you will not need the requirements in your machine since the development will happen in docker, I still recommend to install them because this way you will not have import errors, to install the go requirements, run:

 ```sh
 go mod tidy
 ```

-You also need to download the frontend requirements, this can be done like so:
+You also need to download the frontend dependencies, this can be done like so:

 ```sh
 cd site/